aadityapanchal/Financial-Analysis-Using-COVID-Data/README.md

 **model_train**<br/>
 This directory has the python model that trains and saves the machine learning models and used the load_data directory to get the data for training and validating the model.

+After running the shell script file, 2 new folders named, "cleaned_data"  that contains the data after etl and aggregate operations and "model_train" which has all the machine learning_models.